 Take advantage of your pool and summer house in your backyard.
 A small unit can fit at least a couch for resting and some storage for pool accessories like floats.
 Add a sun lounger or hammock to extend the place for unwinding and relaxing after a pool day.

 You’re lucky if you found a versatile summer house with a modern, pent design in the market.
 Take a cue from Renna; here, the tall, corner design gives the room a spacious feel.

 You can house an L-shaped sofa, free-standing shelves for the books or records, and you’ll still have enough room for others!

 14. Make it float

 Your summer house doesn’t have to be near a pond or lake to achieve this concept.
 Instead, create unique foundations, such as concrete or wood, and make it seem like the building floats.
 Add mini stairs for easy access.

 15. The oriental way

-Can’t get enough with Asian-inspired summer houses?
-Have a look at this Japanese inspired fence work!
+Can’t get enough of Asian-inspired summer houses?
+Have a look at this Japanese-inspired fence work!
 It’s a remodelled small zen detached shed.

 The size is small, making the design ideal for tea house gardens.
 Place a pathway of stepping stones, lined by lanterns, that leads through from the garden to the tea house.